oracle-livelabs/developer/json-duality-adb-free/sql-extended/sql-extended.md

 ## Task 1: Inserting into SQL tables and duality views

 1. We mentioned how the underlying base tables get populated when you add an entry into the JSON duality view.
 Here we will check the base table to ensure the record does not exist, insert into the duality view, and then check the base table.
-Copy the code and click **Run Script**.
+Clear the worksheet, copy the code below and click **Run Script**.

     ```
     <copy>